lnros/real-estate-web-scraping/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;   --verbose, -v         prints messages during the scraper execution<br>

 ##### Known issues:
-When scraping properties for sale (in buy), there are new homes as well inside.
-There is less information about them, which causes an asymmetry and potential mismatch in the information scraped.

 ### The fast and efficient (but less scraping)
 This version accesses directly the website database server and collects the information stored in JSON format.
 Uses [requests](https://requests.readthedocs.io) and